Break the silence- No! she didn’t. Muted too soon. That’s how she was dealt with.

 If they (essentially the female infant), are silenced before/at birth, it is tantamount to a criminal offence and beyond my radar of discussion on this occasion.
 I choose to blur that idea, as far more regressive & potent an issue is when a girl/woman (essentially, the female again) chooses to remain silent by herself & not by forceful imposition; and especially when it is due to conditioning, be it social or familial.

 Thus, whatever the reason; the script rolled.
 The kids in the house were all treated uniformly; only that, while they were all rewarded with cake; it was the girls who ate the brownies but the cupcakes were reserved for the boys.
 That bit, that extra edge always hovered.
 And this partiality was not limited to cake, it transcended into everyday things.
 The father was at ease with the adjustment.
 He did not sense any oddness in it.
 It is an acceptance that all girls make, he thought.
 Conditioning had begun.
+And the girls did not break their silence then.

 And slowly, this cloud was to thicken so much so, that even the girls wouldn’t notice and this elusion, in the future, for their future would prove to be the biggest evil, the worst peril.
 They’d be blindfolded (can see but cannot see); they’d start believing that it never shined brightly & that the clouds were forever meant to be.
 Like the father & like so many most others, they would accept.
 Accept?
 Is it a positive acceptance that they would make?

 Maansi was a docile being and that made it easier for her to submit to adjustments and compromises unlike her sister who was from a more fierce species.
 The sister was a crusader in her own rights, not to be silenced easily.
 Nonetheless, her combat for even the right causes didn’t stand apart as she fought for anything & everything she wanted to.
 She was brandished a rebel, a rebel without a cause or for every cause (that would mean the same, either way!).
 Thus, any hope of Maansi learning from her sister to stand up for her own was eliminated.
-Maansi was unable to learn then & Maansi did not break her silence then.
+Maansi was unable to learn then & Maansi did not break the silence then.

 Neither did she, when she was wed off to a boy, who with his family championed the cause of vicious patriarchy.
 Neither was the boy in much love with the girl; and respect was too far-fetched an idea for him.
 The poor girl was dumped in household duties as her in-laws clawed at her on the slightest of pretexts.
 She never found the time or resource for self-heal, barely went out and lost the little freedom she had, back in her previous home.
 Physically battered and emotionally tattered, she had nobody to comfort her weary body and soul.
 She was made to produce babies the same year & one after.
 The responsibilities that followed could be the last straw for anyone, but her; thus proved, she had the strength to fight odds; only she had chosen the wrong ones & do you understand why she missed the right causes?
 Unfailingly, because of conditioning !